 Today, three focal points of the former Nanyang have been gazetted as a national monument.
-The original entrance to the university, the Nanyang Gateway Arch, features green glazed tiles and the words "Nanyang Daxue", the university's name in Mandarin inscribed by calligraphy Master

-Yu You Ren.
+The original entrance to the university, the Nanyang Gateway Arch, features green glazed tiles and the words "Nanyang Daxue", the university's name in Mandarin inscribed by calligraphy Master Yu You Ren.
 The year 1955 is a reference to Nanyang's opening and first intake of students.
-The Arch now stands in front of the Yunnan Gardens community park.
+The Arch stands at Jurong West Street 93.

 The Library and Administration Building, also gazetted, was built with a contribution of half a million dollars from Penang businessman Lim Lean Teng.
 Formal university classes began in March 1956 in this building.
-Lastly, the Nanyang University Memorial, at 42 Nanyang Avenue, was presented on 30 March 1958 to commemorate the completion of the first phase of Nantah's construction.
+Lastly, the Nanyang University Memorial, at Yunnan Garden, was presented on 30 March 1958 to commemorate the completion of the first phase of Nantah's construction.